pyzo/pyzo-website/pages/start.md

 <br />
-## Step 4: Install additional packages
+## Step 4: install additional packages

 Depending on you needs, you might need a few extra packages.
 In Pyzo's shell, type: